cran-task-views/ReproducibleResearch/ReproducibleResearch.md

   flow.
 There are R markdown skeletons which encapsulate typical analytic work flow steps.
 Functions will create appropriate modules which may pass data from one step to another.
+- `r pkg("TAF")`: General framework to organize data, methods, and results used in reproducible scientific analyses.
+A TAF analysis consists of four scripts (data.R, model.R, output.R, report.R) that are run sequentially.
 - `r pkg("tinyProject")`: Creates useful files and folders for data analysis projects and provides functions to manage data, scripts and output files.